Ammeos visnagae fructus

 DefinitionThis section has been translated automatically.

-Fruit of bishop's weed, also called Ammi-visnaga fruit, is a drug used as a herbal medicine, among other things, as a spasmolytic or diuretic in urinary and bladder disorders and coronary circulatory disorders.
+The fruit of the bishop's weed, also known as Ammi-visnaga fruit, is a drug used as a herbal medicine as a spasmolytic or diuretic for urinary and bladder disorders and for coronary circulatory disorders.

 IngredientsThis section has been translated automatically.